The Glasgow Coma Scale (GCS) and checking for amnesia helps your healthcare team understand more about your brain injury.

 Glasgow Coma Scale

-- 9 to 12: a moderate brain injury
+- 9 to 12 means a moderate brain injury (a brain injury that is between mild and severe)

-Anterograde is when there is no memory of things that happen after a brain injury.
+- Anterograde amnesia is when you have trouble remembering things that happen after a brain injury.

-Retrograde amnesia is when there is no memory of what happened before the brain injury.
+- Retrograde amnesia is when you can’t remember what happened before the brain injury.

-Post-traumatic amnesia (PTA) is when there is no memory of what happened at the time around an injury.
-This is because the brain couldn’t make new memories at the time of the injury.
+- Post-traumatic amnesia (PTA) is when you can’t remember what happened at the time around the injury.